 Both girls enjoyed the arts and crafts and music at camp, and ended the week with new understanding.
 “I learned it is okay for me to be happy and enjoy things, and it’s okay for me to feel sad,” Cheyenne says.
 “It was easier for me to talk with other kids at camp because they lost someone too.
 I can talk with my family and friends about how I feel.
 Makenzie says she learned to be stronger.
 Both girls are continuing to participate in grief counseling with Pathway of Hope at the Generations of Life Center in Troy.

-Another Piqua youth, thirteen-year-old Kaden Hughes, also made new friends at Camp Courageous.
+Another Piqua youth, thirteen-year-old Kaden Hughes, also made new friends at the camp.
 His father, Kevin, died unexpectedly one year ago.
 Kaden was visiting his Grandfather when the call came.
 He found his Grandfather sitting in a chair, stunned by the news, on a Sunday morning.
 In disbelief that his son had died, Kaden’s Grandfather then had to break the news to Kaden that his Dad was gone.

 For Kimberly Walker, Bereavement Counselor with Pathways of Hope and Ohio’s Hospice of Miami County, that is a four-star review.
 “We want children who come to Camp to have all the benefits of a great summer camp experience along with the counseling of grief support professionals,” she says.
 “It’s enlightening to see the healthy changes in the children emerge from day one – when they may feel sad, shy, frightened, alone or simply don’t want to be there – to day five where they present as open, happy, trusting and with hope and confidence to continue forward in life.
 Most children do not want Camp to end.
-Camp Courageous is a wonderful tool for grieving children to realize they are not alone and to learn about grief and how to better cope with life day to day.
+The camp is a wonderful tool for grieving children to realize they are not alone and to learn about grief and how to better cope with life day to day.
 Through their camp experience they are encouraged, through qualified staff and volunteers, to express their thoughts and feelings and they are granted permission to share their memories of their loved one now and forever.
 May the love and memories live on.”